+What is ALL?

 ● Kids in Clubhouse/Hepzibah will be picked up by staff in those programs

-ALL has 3 sessions (fall, winter, and spring) and Operates M-Th most weeks of the year.
-Classes this fall include STEAM, Improv/Reading, Sports, Garden Club and more!
+- ALL has 3 sessions (fall, winter, and spring) and operates M-Th most weeks of the year.
+Classes involve art, movement, STEAM and more!

 + How does it work?

-Parents receive schedule and registration info before the session begins (via fliers, WHAL) and can signup and pay online.
+Parents receive schedule and registration info a couple of weeks before the session begins (via fliers, WHAL) and can signup and pay online.
 Once the registration is closed, ALL volunteers tally up the results and send out confirmation emails to the parents.
 Once the class begins, children will meet their instructors in the PKP hallway after dismissal, where attendance will be taken before the kids are escorted to camp.
-Pick-up will be at 4:05 in the front entrance hallway (3:35 on Wednesday).
+Pick-up will be at 4:00 in the front entrance hallway (3:30 on Wednesday).
 We reserve the right to dismiss from the program (w/o refund) children who are picked up late more than once or who are disruptive in class.

 +What else do I need to know?